 Health literacy and numeracy: key factors in cancer risk comprehension – 2008 [US]

 Health literacy, including numeracy, is essential to meaningful participation in shared healthcare decision making and has been accepted as a determinant of health.
-This study, by Donelle et al (2008), examined the influence of prose literacy and numeracy skill, math anxiety, education level and context of information on a patient's ability to comprehend Internet-based colorectal cancer prevention information.
-The study findings highlight the importance of presenting web-based information that accommodates diverse health literacy and numeracy levels.
+This study, by Donelle et al (2008), examined the influence of prose literacy and numeracy skills, math anxiety, education level on a patient's ability to comprehend Internet-based colorectal cancer prevention information.
+The findings of this study highlight the importance of presenting web-based information in a way that accommodates diverse health literacy and numeracy levels.

 A review of decision support, risk communication and patient information tools for thrombolytic treatment in acute stroke: lessons for tool developers